 H-1B dependent employers, unlike other employers, must attest to both the Displacement and Recruitment attestations on the new LCA form.

 6. Legislation: President Signs LIFE Amendments Into Law

 On December 21, 2000, President Clinton, unable to get his LIFA amendments through Congress, signed the Republican-sponsored LIFE amendments into law.

-For AILA’s excellent summary of the LIFE amendments, see
+AILA has an excellent summary of the LIFE Amendments.

 The LIFA amendments would have been a boon to immigrants, advancing the registry date to 1986, permanently restoring section 245(I) to the law, and granting parity to hundreds of thousands of Central Americans under NACARA.

 The LIFE amendments will do far less.

 The U.S. Department of Labor (DOL) has the authority to regulate the ability of U.S. employers to hire foreign-born workers and sponsor them for permanent residence or a growing numbers of temporary, nonimmigrants visas.